Preview (subscription service): Cleveland

-Preview debuted in Cleveland on March 7, 1981—four days after WCLQ-TV itself, which signed on March 3.
+Preview debuted in Cleveland on March 7, 1981—four days after the station that broadcast it, WCLQ-TV (channel 61).
 It was able to obtain some rights to Cleveland Cavaliers NBA basketball during its operational period.
 However, as in other markets, Preview struggled.
 Cleveland's more affluent suburban areas were wired for cable much faster than anticipated, taking away a critical segment of Preview's potential customer base.
 While Preview Cleveland at its peak numbered nearly 40,000 subscribers, it had fallen to just 23,000 by mid-1983, prompting the STV service to close down effective August 31, 1983.
 Observers also cited poor marketing and customer service.